krzysztofkadela/MachosTakeaway/README.md

  * Django Allauth: For user authentication, registration, and account management.
  * Django Crispy Forms: To manage and render forms more easily and with a better user experience.
  * Gunicorn For serving Django application in production environments.
+ * Jest used for testing front-end functionalities in the application.
+ * Babel JavaScript compiler to use the latest JavaScript features, ensuring compatibility across different browsers.
  ---
 ## Programs Used in project: